hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_profile.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the CDN FrontDoor Profile.
+* `create` - (Defaults to 30 minutes) Used when creating the CDN Front Door Profile.
-* `update` - (Defaults to 30 minutes) Used when updating the CDN FrontDoor Profile.
+* `update` - (Defaults to 30 minutes) Used when updating the CDN Front Door Profile.
-* `read` - (Defaults to 5 minutes) Used when retrieving the CDN FrontDoor Profile.
+* `read` - (Defaults to 5 minutes) Used when retrieving the CDN Front Door Profile.
-* `delete` - (Defaults to 30 minutes) Used when deleting the CDN FrontDoor Profile.
+* `delete` - (Defaults to 30 minutes) Used when deleting the CDN Front Door Profile.

 ## Import